kanushka21/kanushka21/README.md

 ## 🚀 About Me

-I am an ICT Undergraduate at the University of Vavuniya, Sri Lanka, passionate about building modern, efficient, and real-world software solutions.
-I enjoy working across software development, data science, and web technologies, combining logical thinking with creative problem-solving.
+I'm an ICT Undergraduate at the University of Vavuniya, Sri Lanka, with a strong interest in Data Analytics, Python Programming, and Web Development.
+I enjoy transforming raw data into meaningful insights and building practical applications that solve real-world problems.

-My focus is on improving my skills in Python, Java, Data Science, Machine Learning, and Web Development, while continuously exploring new technologies and industry practices.
-I also have experience in graphic design, banking operations, and technical drafting, which helps me approach problems with both technical precision and creativity.
+I continuously improve my skills in Python, SQL, Power BI, Data Visualization, and Front-End Web Development, while exploring modern tools and technologies to enhance my technical expertise.
+I enjoy learning new concepts, working on hands-on projects, and applying analytical thinking to create efficient and user-friendly solutions.

-**🎯 Goal:** To become a skilled Full-Stack Developer and Data Science professional contributing to impactful tech solutions.
+🎯 Goal: To become a skilled Data Analyst while expanding my expertise in Python and Full-Stack Web Development, contributing to data-driven decision-making and innovative software solutions.
 <br/>

 ## 🌐 Connect With Me